pu2clr/SI4844/examples/README.md

 ## SI4844 with OLED

-The sketch [SI4844_OLED.ino](https://github.com/pu2clr/SI4844/tree/master/examples/SI4844_OLED) show an example of using an I2C OLED display.
+The sketch [SI4844_OLED.ino](https://github.com/pu2clr/SI4844/tree/master/examples/SI4844_OLED) shows an example of using an I2C OLED display.